tsytsarkin/Jackalope/README.md

 `-dump_coverage` - Periodically export coverage (as `coverage.txt` in the output directory) in a format suitable for importing into [Lighthouse](https://github.com/gaasedelen/lighthouse)

+`-download_all_samples_from_server` - When running with `-server`, the client downloads all samples from fuzzing server on start/resume.

 For TinyInst instrumentation command line arguments, refer to [TinyInst readme](https://github.com/googleprojectzero/TinyInst).

 Example (macOS):